 Drop in to any of these sessions anytime between 10 AM – 12 PM

-- Laundry Success – Welch Laundry Room (basement level)
+- Laundry Success – Welch Laundry Room (basement level); every 15 minutes

-- Meal Plan Crash Course – Ehinger Center (EC) Dining Area
+- Meal Plan Crash Course – Ehinger Center (EC) Dining Area; every 30 minutes

-- History & Traditions of Drew – The Space
+- History & Traditions of Drew – The Space; every 30 minutes

 10:30 – 2 PM: Brunch (The Commons)

-The Orientation Leaders will be set up around campus to help you find your classroom locations before the first day of classes!
+- The Orientation Leaders will meet you in The Commons and give you small group campus tours to help you find your classroom locations before the first day of classes!

 Attend one of the following afternoon activities (A or B):

 FYI: Events require pre-registration!

 A. 12:00 – 5 PM: Service Project Meet the Bus in the Simon Forum Lot